 It isn’t hard to find an article or study that proves the benefits found in living in community with others.
 Healthy friendships have been found to have a positive impact on a person’s physical health, mental clarity, positive decision making, emotional health, self-esteem and even lengthened lifespan!
-So why do so many of us find it so hard to make and keep healthy connections with others, to find community?
+So why do so many of us find it so hard to make and keep healthy connections with others?
+What makes finding community so difficult?

 Our lives are busy, busy, busy.
 We go from morning to night, often with scheduled activities until our head hits the pillow.
 The American Way seems very bent on productivity and accomplishment.
 We even start our children on this path early with play dates and Pee Wee Sports.
 Unfortunately, although our activity level involves many social interactions it does not often leave the space needed for developing intimate relationships.